How to choose the right spill kit

 General purpose spill kits

 General purpose sorbent kits are suitable for mopping up most common liquids found on site or in the workshop or yard.
-They can soak up water and most water-based liquid including paints, coolant, cleaners and also some
+They can soak up water and most water-based liquid including paints, coolant, cleaners and also some mild chemicals.

 Oil spill kits and spill kits for hydrocarbons